Spanish Style Stucco: Textures, Colors, and Architecture

-True Spanish architecture is defined by "Mass"—the appearance of thick, heavy masonry walls.
+True Spanish architecture is defined by "Mass"—the appearance of thick, heavy masonry or adobe clay walls.
 Replicating this look on modern 2x4 wood framing requires specific lathing techniques, texture selection, and architectural detailing.
 This guide breaks down the elements of authenticity.

 1. The Texture: Smooth vs. Cat Face

-If you put a heavy "Knockdown" texture on a Spanish home, it looks like a cheap motel.
-Authenticity lies in the hand-troweled finish.
+If you put a heavy "Knockdown" or modern synthetic texture on a Spanish home, it ruins the aesthetic.
+Authenticity lies in the hand-troweled cement finish.

 Free Assessment